aisnote/Firefox-Chrome-Share-Comparison/README.md

 Compare WebRTC share features across Firefox and Chrome, both Mozilla and Google are making great progress bringing plugin free HTML5 browsing to everyone.
 This document attempts to compare the share portion of WebRTC and hopes to keep the information as current as possible.

-Chrome can share the desktop using getUserMedia in a HTTPS web page and using the flag (chrome://flags/#enable-usermedia-screen-capture) but Google recommends doing share using a packaged application which enables the app to do much more including screen and application selection.
+Chrome can share the desktop using getUserMedia in a HTTPS web page and using the flag (chrome://flags/#enable-usermedia-screen-capture) but Google recommends doing share using an extension or packaged application which enables the app to do much more including screen and application selection.
 This doc describes Chrome share as using a packaged application or extension.

 ### Comparison